 Where are the best ski apartments for families in France?
-We asked six ski-apartment specialists for their views.
+We asked five ski-apartment specialists for their views.
 These are their nominations.

 Each is a residence, rather than an single flat, and together they offer an interesting mix of Brit-friendly enclaves, self-contained cocoons, and budget-conscious bases for families who can already ski.
 If you’re looking to keep a lid on prices on your next trip, or simply want the privacy and flexibility a self-catering holiday can bring, they’re well worth adding to your short list.